 All further information can be found in the article on service configuration.

 You may occasionally wish to perform tasks such as deleting, moving, editing or a service discovery for a whole series of hosts simultaneously.
 Checkmk provides so-called 'bulk actions' for this purpose.

 You can find these actions on the page of an open folder in the Hosts menu in the On selected hosts section:

-The actions always apply for hosts that are located directly in a displayed folder — and have been selected by you.
+The actions always apply to hosts that are located directly in a displayed folder — and which have been selected by you.
 The checkboxes in the first column of the host list serve this purpose.
-If you click on the cross in the column title, all hosts are selected — and deselected after clicking again.
+If you click on the cross in the column’s title, all hosts are selected — and deselected by clicking it again.

 You can restrict the selection of affected hosts in the list with checkboxes.
-Some of the actions will only be executed on selected hosts at all.
+Some of the actions will thus only be executed on the selected hosts.

-Here are a few tips for the actions offered:
+Here are a few tips for the available actions:

 Delete hosts - Deletes the hosts — after confirming the request.